 - 6 tablespoons coarse sea salt

-- Sterilize a 1 litre / 2 pint flip-top or canning jar and set aside.
+- Sterilize a 1 litre (2 pint) flip-top glass jar or canning jar and set aside.

 - Wash the lemons well.
 Cut both ends off the lemon to make a flat surface on both ends.
-Avoid cutting so far that you go into the flesh.
+Avoid cutting so far that you go into the flesh.5-6 large lemons

 - Set the lemons vertically onto a flat working surface.
 Quarter the lemons lengthwise, cutting an X, but don’t go all the way through.
 Leave about 1 cm / 1/4 in. at the base of each lemon so that the wedges remain attached.

 - Add a tablespoon of salt into the middle of each lemon.
-Don't worry if some falls out the sides.
+Don’t worry if some falls out the sides.6 tablespoons coarse sea salt

 - Press the lemons, cut side up, into the prepared jar.
 Leave some space (about 2cm / 1/2 in.) below the lid.
 Place the jar into a cool, dark place for 24 hours.